-At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Transferable Limited Warranty" and the Pleasurecraft Marine "Transferable Limited Warranty" of 2016 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) on Coastal Edition boats from the date of sale to the first purchaser.
-The sale must be completed within the first five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) on Coastal Edition Boats.
-The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$550.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
+At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Transferable Base Limited Warranty" and the Pleasurecraft Marine "Transferable Limited Warranty" of 2017 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) from the in-service date of the first purchaser.
+This limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$550.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
 Refer to the warranty policy for details.

 ORIGINAL OWNER:

 BOAT MODEL:

 HULL NUMBER (USCTC):

 NEW OWNER INFORMATION:

 NAME:

 STREET/P.O.
 BOX:

 CITY/STATE/ZIP CODE:

 DATE PURCHASED:/ PHONE:

 ENGINE HOURS:

 EMAIL (FOR CONFIRMATION):

-As the second owner of the vessel, I recognize that this warranty covers parts only, and does no include labor.

 SIGNATURE